phildegris/GBR5338L/content/en/technical/dc-distribution-panel/index.md

 ---
 title: "DC Distribution Panel Upgrade"
 description: "Technical details of the re-design of our DC Distribution panel."
+date: 2025-08-05
+summary: With a longer than usual period on the hard planned for next winter, planning is underway to complete the modernisation of Ragtimes electrical systems.
+This will finally see removal of the rats nest of old, poorly terminated and slowly corroding wiring behind the classic 1980's DC panel.
 ---

 ## Situation